5 Ways to Increase Christmas Sales for Retail Stores

 - Offer one big bargain a day.
-Offering big discounts (30% or more) on some one well-known item each day to bring Christmas shoppers in can work for you if you have well-known brand merchandise or particular items that people are looking for.
+Offering big discounts (30% or more) on one well-known item each day to bring Christmas shoppers in can work for you if you have well-known brand merchandise or particular items that people are looking for.

 - Make it a discount, not a thing.
-In a flyer recently, a retailer offered a free pair of socks to anyone spending over $20 in their store over their three-day pre-Christmas sale.
+In a flier recently, a retailer offered a free pair of socks to anyone spending over $20 in their store over their three-day pre-Christmas sale.
 But what if you feel you have enough socks or that socks just aren't very Christmassy?
 They've lost you.
 On the other hand, everyone can appreciate a discount.

 As I write this, the Business in Action group in my town is holding a Moonlight Madness event.
-There will be fire-wielders, jugglers and musicians performing and, of course, Santa will be visiting.
+There will be fire-wielders, jugglers and musicians performing, and, of course, Santa will be visiting.

 Hopefully you’ve already got an email newsletter going out.
 It’s an ideal spot to promote the products or services you’re featuring over the Christmas season and spread the word about any sales or events you’re having.